The Perfect One Day in San Diego Itinerary for Your First Visit

 The oceanfront park has several short trails leading out to viewpoints along the rugged Pacific coastline.
 At low tide, you can also walk down to the waterfront and hike along the rocky oceanfront (just don’t get too close to the bluffs and watch for rockslides).

-On my last visit, I did a 2.5-mile loop around to the Razor Point and Yucca Point overlooks and down to the beach.
+On my last visit, I hiked a 2.5-mile loop around to the Razor Point and Yucca Point overlooks and down to the beach and the views were incredible!

 12 Best Things To Do on a Girls Trip to San Diego